DARIAEngineering/dcaf_case_management/docs/user_guides/CASE_MANAGERS.md

 To mark a patient urgent, look in the `Patient Record page` under `Notes`.

-Patients automatically filter out of this section after a period of not being updated, or if they're marked resolved, or if a pledge is sent for them to a clinic.
+Patients automatically filter out of this section after a period of not being updated, or if they're marked resolved without assistance.

 The period of inactivity before a patient will be removed from the Urgent cases list is configurable per fund.
 See the Urgent tooltip for your fund's setting.